wangsw09/ALO--approximated-leave-one-out/README.md

 * Think about what should be appropriate test cases;
 * Documentation.
 * Ask Arian the permission to releash the code.
+* Maybe this time, for C function, we should simply provide a Makefile, but not commit those .so and .c files.
+Cython can compile based on different platform.
+Committing them makes it hard for Windows users to use it.
+Instead, provide a guideline for installation (which simply call make).
+(But how to call make on Windows...)